iguanodon-ai/SO-extract-db/readme.md

 <a href="https://iguanodon.ai"><img src="./img/iguanodon.ai.png" width="125" height="125" align="right" /></a>

 This code was written by Simon Hengchen ([https://iguanodon.ai](https://iguanodon.ai)) upon the request of the Change is Key! team ([Change is Key!](https://changeiskey.org/)).
 The code is made available to the public [under the permissive CC BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 If you use the data that running this script provides, use the following text snippet in the acknowledgments section of your paper:
 > This work has been made possible by code created by `iguanodon.ai`.
+This resource is largely based on SO (https://svenska.se/so), it is not SO and that significant deviations from the dictionary may occur.

  <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>